khubabshams/endorse-plus-backend/README.md

 - [Cloudinary](https://cloudinary.com/) was used to store the site's static files and users' images.
 - [Dia](http://dia-installer.de/) was used to draw the designed database schema.
 - [Psycopg](https://pypi.org/project/psycopg2/) was used alongside [DJ-Database-URL](https://pypi.org/project/dj-database-url/) to create and handle the Postgresql connection.
+- [Coverage](https://pypi.org/project/coverage/) was used to measure the coverage of unit testing against the project's full functionality and generate the report.
 - [Visual Studio Code](https://code.visualstudio.com/) was used as a code editor to develop this project.
 - [Gitpod](https://gitpod.io/) was used as an online development environment to develop and test this project.
 - [Github](https://github.com/) was used to store the code of this project.